codemenfi/mocaf/README.md

 - Run python manage.py load_config command to import emission budget data
  - In database on emissionbudgetlevel table column year change values to current year

+- For analytics you need to set mapbox accout and use mapbox access token tied to that account.
+Or use existing one if you have one available
+- To run locally in settings.py uncomment last 2 rows with GDAL and GEOL paths

 ## TODO